Scorpia (journalist)

-Scorpia is the pseudonym of a video game journalist who was active from the early 1980s through the late 1990s.
-She wrote for Computer Gaming World, performing reviews on role-playing video games and adventure games.
-Scorpia was known for harsh criticism of video games she disliked.
-She was fired after CGW was sold to Ziff-Davis in 1999 and subsequently retired from games journalism.
-Her pseudonym is based on a character she created in a role-playing game.
+Scorpia is the pen name of a video game journalist who came to prominence in the 1980s and 90s.
+She is best known for her writing in Computer Gaming World, where she reviewed role-playing video games and adventure games.
+During her career, she was a popular and influential writer and is now considered a pioneering figure in video game criticism.

+Scorpia was known for her harsh criticism of video games she disliked, writing a regular column titled "Scorpia's Sting."
+She was fired from Computer Gaming World in 1999 and eventually retired from gaming journalism in 2009.
+She is notoriously private and little is known about her personal life.
+The name "Scorpia" is based on a character she created for a role-playing game.

 Career

 Scorpia became interested in computers after attending a computer expo.
-Her initial intention was to become a programmer, and she said she bought her first computer games to learn how to program.
+Her initial aim was to become a programmer, and she said she bought her first computer games to learn how to program.
 In November 1982, while working as a data processing consultant, Scorpia co-founded an early gaming-related Special Interest Group on CompuServe.
-It became the eighth most popular forum on CompuServe, and Scorpia received free access to the subscription service in return for maintaining it.
+It became the group's eighth-most-popular forum, and Scorpia received free access to their subscription service in return for maintaining it.
 As a system operator, she ran online conferences and hosted games.
 The following year, Computer Gaming World (CGW) owner Russell Sipe contacted her on CompuServe and invited her to write for the magazine.
-Scorpia agreed, though she had never read it.
+Scorpia agreed, though she admitted she had never read it.
 She reviewed role-playing video games and adventure games there for 16 years.

 Scorpia became a prominent reviewer in the industry.
-In addition to her writing and online presence, she provided hints to players who contacted her through a post office box.
-CGW billed her as "controversial", and often published a Scorpia review together with another of the same game by a different reviewer.
+In addition to her writing and online presence, she provided game hints to players who contacted her through a post office box.
 She became known for harsh criticism of video games she disliked.
+CGW thus billed her as "controversial" and often published a Scorpia review together with another of the same game by a different reviewer.
 Scorpia's review of Ultima VIII: Pagan was highlighted by GameSetWatch as one of the harshest video game reviews ever written.
 Her review of Might and Magic II: Gates to Another World resulted in an angry response from the game's designer, Jon Van Caneghem, who named a monster after Scorpia in his next game.
-While usually a fan of Infocom, she disliked Infidel so much that she never mentioned it in print, although lambasting the game during an online chat with creator Mike Berlyn.
+While usually a fan of Infocom, she disliked Infidel so much that she never mentioned it in print, although she did lambast the game by name during an online chat with creator Mike Berlyn.